composer/satis/docs/using.md

     will not generate the `output-dir`/index.html page.
 -   `twig-template`: optional, a path to a personalized [Twig] template for the `output-dir`/index.html page.
+-   `allow-seo-indexing`: optional, `false` by default, when enabled (`true`) satis will allow the generated page to be indexed by search engines.

 ### Abandoned packages